scgupta/scgupta.github.io/tech/_posts/microservices/2020-03-11-python-microservices-02-tornado-rest-unit-integration-tests.md

 ## Tornado Testing Framework

 Manual testing is tedious and error-prone.
-Tornado provides [testing](https://www.tornadoweb.org/en/stable/testing.html){:target="_blank" rel="nofollow"} infrastructure.
+Tornado provides [testing](https://www.tornadoweb.org/en/stable/testing.html){:target="_blank" rel="noopener nofollow"} infrastructure.
 It starts the HTTP server and runs the tests.
 It does necessary plumbing to route the HTTP requests to the server it started.

-Test classes should inherit from [`AsyncHTTPTestCase`](https://www.tornadoweb.org/en/stable/testing.html#tornado.testing.AsyncHTTPTestCase){:target="_blank" rel="nofollow"}, and implement a [`get_app`](https://www.tornadoweb.org/en/stable/testing.html#tornado.testing.AsyncHTTPTestCase.get_app){:target="_blank" rel="nofollow"} method, which returns the `tornado.web.Application`.
+Test classes should inherit from [`AsyncHTTPTestCase`](https://www.tornadoweb.org/en/stable/testing.html#tornado.testing.AsyncHTTPTestCase){:target="_blank" rel="noopener nofollow"}, and implement a [`get_app`](https://www.tornadoweb.org/en/stable/testing.html#tornado.testing.AsyncHTTPTestCase.get_app){:target="_blank" rel="noopener nofollow"} method, which returns the `tornado.web.Application`.
 It is similar to what is done in `server.py`.
 Code duplication can be kept at a minimum by reusing `make_addrservice_app` function in `get_app`.

 Tornado creates a new `IOLoop` for each test.
-When it is not appropriate to use a new loop, you should override [`get_new_ioloop`](https://www.tornadoweb.org/en/stable/testing.html#tornado.testing.AsyncTestCase.get_new_ioloop){:target="_blank" rel="nofollow"} method.
+When it is not appropriate to use a new loop, you should override [`get_new_ioloop`](https://www.tornadoweb.org/en/stable/testing.html#tornado.testing.AsyncTestCase.get_new_ioloop){:target="_blank" rel="noopener nofollow"} method.

 ~~~ python
 # tests/unit/tornado_app_handlers_test.py